Pupilfirst-Hiring/admission_task/shared/Test.md

    ```

    The application should look for the text files in `/path/to/plans`, since that is the user’s current directory.

-> Please note that the programming task could be completed without the use of any additional packages

 ## Usage